nreinhardt/dotfiles/README.md

 The master branch contains the configuration for my main computer.
 My best configuration goes here.

 All other branches should be machine-specific (eg. `waterloo-linux`).

-## startup-scripts

-Contains my custom startup scripts, such as `alias` information and shell functions.
-See the README.md there for more information.